ETC-A/etca-spec/extensions/stack-and-functions/README.md

 - tN registers (see the [Expanded Registers](../expanded-registers/README.md) extension) are temporary registers which a function can use however it wants.
 - bp is the base pointer register and stores the address of the bottom of the stack for this function.
 - sp is the stack pointer register and stores the address of the top of the stack for this function.
 This is hardcoded into the push and pop instructions.
 - ln is the link register and stores the address that this function should return to.
-This is hard coded into the call and return instructions.
+This is hardcoded into the call and return instructions.

 # Added Instructions